 I've been trying to eat healthier lately and I've got to be honest, when it comes to apples, I just buy whatever's on sale.
 But the truth is, different apples taste differently and are good for different uses.
 What's more, there’s some unique history to the names of different kinds of apples.
 Herein, an apple primer:

-Golden Delicious – The Golden Delicious apple is not related to the Red Delicious.
-It got its name from its Golden skin, which distinguishes it from most other apple varieties.
+The Golden Delicious apple is not related to the Red Delicious.
+It got its name from its golden skin, which distinguishes it from most other apple varieties.
 Originally grown on the Mullin’s farm in Clay County, West Virginia in the 1890s, it was originally called Mullin’s Yellow Seedling until it was bought by Stark Nurseries and renamed the Golden Delicious.
 It became so popular that it was also named the state fruit of West Virginia.
-Golden Delicious apples are known for their sweetness and are great for eating out of hand, baking, and salads.
+Golden Delicious apples are known for their sweetness and are great for eating out of hand, baking and salads.

-Granny Smith – This apple was discovered by accident by "Granny" Maria Ann Smith in New South Wales, Australia in 1868.
+This apple was discovered by accident by "Granny" Maria Ann Smith in New South Wales, Australia in 1868.
 Granny Smiths stand out from most other apples because of their green flesh and their very tart flavor.
-Granny Smiths are great for eating out of hand, and great for baking as well.
+Granny Smiths are great for eating out of hand, and they're great for baking as well.

-Empire – Empire apples got their name because they originated in New York (the Empire State) in 1966.
-Created by the New York State Agricultural Experiment Station, Empire apples are a cross between Red Delicious and McIntosh apples.
-Empire apples are known for their sweet-tart flavor and their usefulness as an all-purpose apple.
+Empire apples got their name because they originated in New York (the Empire State) in 1966.
+Created by the New York State Agricultural Experiment Station at Cornell, Empire apples are a cross between Red Delicious and McIntosh apples.
+Empire apples are known for their sweet-tart flavor, and their usefulness as an all-purpose apple.

 This list is just a start.
 There are lots more varieties of apples — McIntosh, Pink Lady, Jonagold, Braeburn, Rome Beauty — the list goes on!